Samsung Galaxy S9 and S9+ could feature Intelligent Scan, 3D stickers, and Tag shot camera mode

 Intelligent Scan looks to be a replacement for entering a password, inputting a PIN, or drawing a pattern, though you will still be required to set up at least one of those as a more reliable alternative.
 The feature would be able to unlock your phone as soon as the screen turns on, without requiring you to swipe first.

 The strings also suggest that you will be able to use Intelligent Scan not just to unlock your phone, but also to verify your identity in apps and sign into websites.
-Interestingly, none of the strings mention a fingerprint reader.
+Interestingly, none of the strings mentions a fingerprint reader.

 3D stickers and Tag shot

-Depth-sensing editing will apparently let you add stickers or images to pictures that were taken with dual cameras, and then adjust the depth of the stickers or images.
+Depth-sensing editing will apparently let you add stickers or images to pictures that were taken with dual cameras and then adjust the depth of the stickers or images.
 Tag shot lets you take pictures and tag them with the current location and weather information.

 Tag shot seems neat, but Samsung includes an important warning:

 This camera mode will attach, embed, and store geographical location data and weather information within each picture that you take.
-Use caution when you send, share, distribute, transmit, or copy these pictures since they contain information about where the picture was taken.
+Use caution when you send, share, distribute, transmit, or copy these pictures, since they contain information about where the picture was taken.

 Other strings mention features called Smart stay and Smart rotation.
 The former already exists in the Galaxy S8, S8+, and Note 8, keeping the screen on while you’re looking at it by using the front camera to detect your face, while the latter was available in older Galaxy S models and hasn’t been seen since.
 The string suggests it could make a comeback, or at least that Samsung is testing its viability.